 Creating a safety plan

-- A small cash amount.
-It can come in handy for example for a taxi or buying something that is needed.
+It can come in handy for a taxi or buying something that is needed.
 Cash cannot be traced but it is easy to trace cards.

-- A phone.
-If you suspect that your spouse is tracking your movements through the phone, you could have a prepaid phone card and an old phone to use in emergencies.
+If you suspect that your spouse is tracking your movements through the phone.
+Get a prepaid phone number and a cheap phone to use in emergencies.

 Preparations to be able to leave your home without notice

-- If you have neighbours whom you trust, you can tell them what is happening and enter their home in emergencies.
+If you have neighbours whom you trust, you can tell them what is happening and go to them in emergencies.

 Create safe conditions as much as possible